-Under Communism, the government paid for acrobatic troupes' operational costs, so performers didn't need to worry about their financial earnings.
+Under Communism, the government paid for acrobatic troupes' operational costs, so performers were less concerned with their financial earnings.
 They concentrated on improving their skills and enhancing the contents of their performances.

 Modern acrobatic acts are designed and directed with the goal of creating graceful stage images.
-Harmonious musical accompaniment and the added effects of costumes, props and lighting turn these acrobatic performances into exciting full-fledged stage art.
+Harmonious musical accompaniment and the added effects of costumes, props and lighting turn these acrobatic performances into exciting fullfledged stage art.
 Recent changes in China's government allow artists more freedom to be creative, which has led to improvements in the working lives of acrobats.
 Now, acrobats are permitted to form their own performing groups, and to perform for their own financial gain.
 Individual acrobats can now perform later into adulthood.